 There's a slight adjustment indicated in your Influence value, but as this is already high, the change would be unlikely to be significant.

 Steadiness is relatively low in your personal style, and you show little focus on adjusting it in either direction.

 It appears that your current approach is seeking to adjust to a higher level of Compliance, corresponding to a more analytical and systematic attitude

-You seem to be looking to develop a more organised, systematic and co-operative approach to life than at present.
+You seem to be looking to develop a more organized, systematic and co-operative approach to life than at present.
 All the adjustments shown in your profile are focusing on these features, and it appears that you feel a need to adopt a more controlled and diplomatic approach to communication, and a less direct and assertive style with those around you.